wendyle09/ExtractClinHxFromCCD/README.md

 # ExtractClinHxFromCCD
-Extract clinical history from CCD in XML format
+Extract clinical history from CCD in XML format using Qvera Interface Engine

 ## Objective
 As part of a data migration from Centricity to Epic, a text summary of the patient's clinical history was requested by clinicians since it cannot be converted as discrete data.